Thomas Hope (banker, born 1704): Life

 After the economic bubble of 1720, Thomas' older brother Archibald jr (1698-1734) founded the trade, shipping and banking house, when he tried his luck by opening a branch of his fathers banking house Hopes in Amsterdam.
 In those early years he simply lodged with a uncle and spent his days at the Amsterdam exchange.
 He was clearly successful, because Thomas joined him and was given power of attorney in 1724.
 When Archibald married they opened an office in 1726, and the next year Thomas married the daughter of a well-to-do Amsterdam merchant, Margaretha van Marcelis.
 In 1730 he joined the Mennonite church.
 In 1734, when Archibald jr died, Thomas was joined by his youngest brother Adrian (1709-1781).
 In 1737 Thomas became the father of Jan Hope.

-In 1750/1751 he represented the stadtholder in the WIC until his appointment was reverted by the city council after the death of William IV of Orange when the orangists were defeated.
+In 1750/1751 he represented the stadtholder in the VOC until his appointment was reverted by the city council after the death of William IV of Orange when the orangists were defeated.
 Thomas Hope is considered as the main author of the Proposition: a proposal to improve Holland's diminishing trade position with Hamburg through abolition of the export tax and lowering import tax (limited porto franco).
 The proposal from August 1751 did not take up considerable time on the agenda, but was enacted by other countries.
 In 1752 Thomas became a member of the "Lords XVII", the managers of the VOC.
 Thomas Hope came up with a system of cost calculation and prompted the reorganization of the China tea trade?
 Four years later he was the main participant in the VOC.
 Anne of Hanover invited Thomas to play a prominent role as her representative with the VOC. and in 1766 he became the spokesperson for William V of Orange, the formal head of the VOC.
 In 1770 Thomas retired because of a stroke; the doctor Jacob van Ghesel visited him 126 times.
 He passed his responsibilities to his only son John, who remained with the VOC and Hope & Co. until his death.